Do you like working with your hands?

 The average annual cost of college tuition in the U.S. is around $24,000.
 With college costs soaring, it is not surprising that many recent graduates struggle with student loan debt.
 While many careers require some college or a college degree, Unions and Trades train apprentices on the job and incorporate trade school as part of the benefit package.
 This means apprentices work in their chosen field while attending trade school and graduate debt free.

 College is not the only pathway to success in a CTE field.
-The illustration below demonstrates the earning potential of careers in the skilled trades where learning and earning go hand-in-hand.
+The first graphic below examines the potential cost of college vs. the potential wages earned if attending a trade school.

 This table is from page 16 of the full report “The Apprenticeship Alternative.”